SCENEHOUSE is a centre for training in design for live performance based in Scotland.

 By contrast we aim to provide an experience that is vocationally focused, delivered by professional practitioners to equip graduates for the industry.
 If you have found that your studies or work to date have advanced your innate talents but not fully provided you with the practical skills you need to work, then this may be the course for you.

 Scenehouse courses are delivered intensively.
 The 70 hours of staff tuition and support which a student has on the Design Part 1 course is greater than the 65 contact hours most institutions budget for a Post Graduate Diploma.
 The full 4 week design course provides more staff contact than an entire year on a typical MA programme.

 Theatre practice has its own culture and terminology, the comprehension of which is vital to employment*.
 Scenehouse is staffed exclusively by theatre professionals who combine active careers in the industry with many years of experience as tutors at undergraduate and postgraduate level.
 We ensure that our Design students work with professional and high calibre directors in a way that replicates the real - life design process (albeit in a compressed form), and get feedback form working professionals at all stages of the course.

 We prefer to think of the Scenehouse Programme as an enjoyable sort of theatre “Boot Camp”.
 The sheer depth and breadth of the material we will cover, and the quality of the professionals and guest speakers students will make contact with, will make it unlike any summer school experience.

 Students undertaking the Full Design Course will have experienced every stage of the creative process from script analysis to fit up and strike*.
 They will have gained model making and scale drawing skills.
-Those taking the Make and Paint courses will gain a comprehensive knowledge of the materials and techniques used in scenic construction and painting.
+Those taking the Make course will gain a comprehensive knowledge of the materials and techniques used in scenic construction and prop making.
 Students will leave us fully orientated for the workplace.